Featuring Tour of Flanders and Paris Roubaix

 The Ronde is one of the most prestigious of the Spring Classics, or of any cycle race.
 It’s an endurance race in the true sense.
 270 kms with more than a dozen climbs it varies year to year.
 There are no Alpine or Pyrenean mountains, but most of the climbs are narrow and steep, and several are cobbled.
 Although they are tough in their own right, they also raise the tempo in between since everybody wants to be in a good position when they start.

-Meals: Breakfast, VIP Lunch
+Meals: Breakfast, Picnic Lunch

 Monday 2nd April: Tour of Flanders Museum